 - We will help you.
-The Part D EOB report you receive includes the current amount of your out-of-pocket costs.
-When this amount reaches \$7400, this report will tell you that you have left the Coverage Gap Stage and have moved on to the Catastrophic Coverage Stage. - Make sure we have the information we need.
-Section 3.2 tells what you can do to help make sure that our records of what you have spent are complete and up to date.]
+The Part D Explanation of Benefits (EOB) report you receive includes the current amount of your out-of-pocket costs.
+When this amount reaches \$8,000, this report will tell you that you have left the Coverage Gap Stage and have moved on to the Catastrophic Coverage Stage. - Make sure we have the information we need.
+Section 3.2 tells what you can do to help make sure that our records of what you have spent are complete and up to date.

-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

-Section 2.1 What are the drug payment stages for Astiva Health Classic members?
+SECTION 2 What you pay for a drug depends on which drug payment stage you are in when you get the drug Section 2.1 What are the drug payment stages for Astiva Health Savings HMO